ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

 ```
 This function simply decomposes a point (given as (lon,lat) pair of coordinates) into radial coordinates from the origin `p0`, `(dx,dy)-> (r,theta)`, computes a new radius given by the input function (which will give the travel time), and returns a `(x',y')` pair in the same direction with respect to the origin as the original point but with a new radius given by the travel time.

 Given that we have the travel times only on a discrete set of grid points and we want to rescale map features at arbitrary points, we need to interpolate the travel times over the input grid.
-After trying the `interp2d, NearestNDInterpolator, LinearNDInterpolator, Rbf` methods of `scipy.interpolate`, I saw that the best results (more accurate, less noisy) were given by linear interpolation, i.e. `LinearNDInterpolator`.
+After trying the `interp2d, NearestNDInterpolator, LinearNDInterpolator, Rbf` methods of `scipy.interpolate`, I saw that the best results (more accurate, less noisy) were given by `Rbf`, radial basis function approximator, with linear method.

 ```python
 from scipy.interpolate import interp2d, NearestNDInterpolator, LinearNDInterpolator, Rbf